-But because of the VictronConnect app, we are always able to access our solar data as long as we have our smartphone with us.
+But because of the VictronConnect app, we can always access our solar data as long as we have our smartphone with us.

 2. Real-Time Stats On Your Phone

-Through the VictronConnect app, you are able to view a wealth of real-time statistics related to your camper van’s solar array system.
+Through the VictronConnect app, you can view a wealth of real-time statistics related to your camper van’s solar array system.

 - Total instantaneous watts harvested from your solar panels;